Food Ministries

 If you would like to participate in this year’s Holiday Food Basket Ministry, please contact Chris Granberg at chris.granberg@gmail.com

-Non-perishable Food Collection
+Non-perishable Food Donations

 Food Collection Baskets are located in the church lobby.
 Donations of non-perishable food items can be dropped off each Sunday or any time the building is open.
 The donated foods are used to support our food distribution ministries throughout the year.
 Everyone is invited to bring one non-perishable food item each week to help keep the food pantry shelves full throughout the year.